Chapter 9. SQL-Invoked Routines

 If the SQL definition of the routine includes NO SQL, then no JDBC method call is allowed to execute in the method body.
 Otherwise, a JDBC Connection can be used within the Java method to access the database.
 If the definition includes CONTAINS SQL, then no table data can be read.
 If the definition includes READS SQL DATA, then no table data can be modified.
 If the definition includes MODIFIES SQL DATA, then data can be modified.
 In all modes, it is not allowed to execute DDL statements that change the schema definition.

-It is possible to use DECLARE LOCAL TEMPORARY TABLE in a Java method, as this is in the session scope.
+It is possible to use the SQL statement, DECLARE LOCAL TEMPORARY TABLE in a Java method, as this is in the session scope.

 There are two ways to use the JDBC Connection object.